FortiShield/fortishield-qa/provisioning/roles/wazuh/ansible-filebeat-oss/README.md

 License and copyright
 ---------------------

-WAZUH Copyright (C) 2016, Wazuh Inc. (License GPLv3)
+FORTISHIELD Copyright (C) 2016, Fortishield Inc. (License GPLv3)

 ### Based on previous work from geerlingguy

  - https://github.com/geerlingguy/ansible-role-filebeat

-### Modified by Wazuh
+### Modified by Fortishield

-The playbooks have been modified by Wazuh, including some specific requirements, templates and configuration to improve integration with Wazuh ecosystem.
+The playbooks have been modified by Fortishield, including some specific requirements, templates and configuration to improve integration with Fortishield ecosystem.